sigstore/sigstore-website/content/home.md

   - alignment: textRight
     cardTitle: What makes Sigstore different?
     text:
-      Sigstore's goal is to improve supply chain technology for anyone using open source projects.
-It's made for open source maintainers, by open source maintainers.
+      Sigstore's goal is to improve supply chain technology for anyone using software dependencies.
+Sigstore is made for open source maintainers, by open source maintainers, and is applicable to proprietary projects as well.
     header: Our vision
     bgColour: bg-pastel-orange
     imageAsset: ''